software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 6
 >
-> Implement the tasks of the second user story, "As an user I want to add a category so that I can organize my recommendations".
+> Implement the tasks of the second user story, "As a user I want to add a category so that I can organize my recommendations".
 >
 > The implementation should look roughly something like this:
 >